isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 <p>Music and physics may conjure up very different images—pianos versus,
 say, atoms—but both disciplines share a fascination with vibrations, frequencies, patterns, scales, and time.
 Even the ancient Greeks were obsessed with cosmic harmonies.
-As <a href="https://www.ams.org/publicoutreach/math-and-music" rel="noopener noreferrer nofollow" target="_blank"><u>Pythagoras</u></a> famously stated, "There is geometry in the humming of the strings, there is music in the spacing of the spheres."&nbsp;</p>
+An aphorism attributed to <a href="https://www.ams.org/publicoutreach/math-and-music" rel="noopener noreferrer nofollow" target="_blank"><u>Pythagoras</u></a> states, "There is geometry in the humming of the strings, there is music in the spacing of the spheres."&nbsp;</p>
 <p>To celebrate the interdisciplinary connections between science and the
 arts, Science Centre Singapore hosted a Science Café session on Music &amp;
 String Theory in collaboration with Nanyang Academy of Fine Arts (NAFA)